aspose-cells/Aspose.Cells-Doc-md/english/net/UI-Components/aspose-cells-griddesktop/working-with-cells/merging-and-unmerging-cells/_index.md

 ---
-title: Merging and Unmerging Cells in GridDesktop
+title: Merge and Unmerge Cells in GridDesktop
 linktitle: Merging and Unmerging Cells
 type: docs
 weight: 90
-url: /net/merging-and-unmerging-cells-griddesktop/
+url: /net/aspose-cells-griddesktop/merge-and-unmerge-cells-griddesktop/
+keywords: GridDesktop,merge,unmerge
+description: This article introduces merge and unmerge in GridDesktop.
 ---

 {{% alert color="primary" %}}

-In this topic, we will discuss a utility feature of merging and unmerging cells of a worksheet.
+In this topic, we will discuss a utility feature of merge and unmerge cells of a worksheet.
 This feature is useful in those cases when we need to span some rows or columns to enhance the readability of data.

 {{% /alert %}}
-## **Merging Cells**
+## **Merge Cells**
 To merge cells into a single large cell, please follow the steps below:

 - Access any desired **Worksheet**